artndev/artndev-blog-v2/README.md

 #### Back-end ENV

-Return to the root directory.
+Return to the root directory:

 ```bash
 cd ../../..
 ```

-Open the _.env_ file located in the root directory and fill in your database credentials.
+Open the _.env_ file located in the root directory and fill in your database credentials:

 ```env
 # Fetch your DB credentials to paste here